FTBpro/count-von-count/README.md

   }
 }
 ````
+** don't forget to run the `reload.sh` script after you change the configuration! **

 That's it!
-For each post that will be read you'll have data in the Redis DB of the form
+For each post that gets read you'll have data in the Redis DB of the form
 >Post_3144: { num_reads: 5772 }

 e.g, to get the number of reads for post 3144 you can run `redis-cli hget Post_3144 num_reads`